 For a good effect of wood glue, maximum contact between the parts to be glued must be ensured.

 Many people still think that the tighter the wood is clamped, the better the wood glue will bond.
 This is incorrect!
 Wood glue will always penetrate the wood in the same way, no matter how high the pressure.

 So if there is good contact between the parts, you do not need clamps in principle.

 Clamps are recommended for wood that is under tension and/or does not make good contact.

 If you have no idea which are the most important clamps for your jobs, be sure to read my article, What clamps do I need?
 3 Essential clamps & helpful tips.
 In that article, I help you know which clamps you really need without wasting money on unnecessary material.

 When you start using clamps to glue multiple planks together, it can be quite difficult to coat all the top surfaces with wood glue in time and get them perfectly aligned.
 You can solve this by adding one or two planks at a time instead of gluing and clamping all the planks at once.
 After a drying time of about 20 to 30 minutes, you can loosen the clamps and add planks.
 Admittedly, this is a method that takes a little longer, but it will significantly lower your stress level.

-Once all the planks are in the right place, and when you use clamps they are tightened, you can let the wood glue dry.
+Once all the planks are in the right place, and when you use clamps they are tightened, you can let the wood glue cure.

 Bonding will take place within approximately 30 minutes and will be fully cured after 24 hours.
 Drying time can be influenced by different circumstances.
 You can read more details on this subject in my article, how long does wood glue take to dry.

-Excess glue can be removed in 2 ways.
-Either you remove the excess glue while it is still liquid, i.e. just after gluing, or you wait to remove the excess glue until the glue has hardened.
+The glue that exceeds the wood can be removed in 2 ways.
+Either you remove the glue while it is still liquid, i.e. just after gluing, or you wait to remove the glue until the glue has hardened.